AaronWongNSC/aaronwongnsc.github.io/_posts/2020-07-01-Microbiome-Discovery-Part-13.md

 ## QIIME

 He then runs this process in QIIME.
-The commands here are probably not what you would do in QIIME2.
+The commands here are probably not what you would do in QIIME2, so I didn't pay too much attention to this part.